HubSpot/algebra/README.md

 ## Testing

-To test code with ADTs, we provide a fluent AssertJ API in `algebra-public-testing`.
+To test code with ADTs, we provide a fluent AssertJ API in `algebra-testing`.

-To use `algebra-public-testing` in your project simply include it in your POM:
+To use `algebra-testing` in your project simply include it in your POM:

 ```xml
     <dependency>